xncbf/django-dynamodb-cache/README.md

 Did you set the boto3 permission?

-Enter the django official command createcachetable and get started easily
+Enter the django official command createcachetable and get started easily.

+## Why should I use this?

+- There are few management points, because dynamodb is a fully managed service.
+- Data is safely stored unlike inmemory db.
+- Because you only pay for what you use, it saves money on light projects such as side projects or back offices.
+- If you use it in a side project and the speed slows down due to increased usage, you can easily switch to DAX.

 ## Installation